martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-tags.md

 end
 ```

-In this example, the `#initialize` method explicitly calls the parser's [`#parse`](pathname:///api/Marten/Template/Parser.html#parse(up_to%3AArray(String)%3F%3Dnil)%3ANodeSet-instance-method) in order to parse the following "nodes" up to the expecting closing tag (`endspaceless` in this case).
+In this example, the `#initialize` method explicitly calls the parser's [`#parse`](pathname:///api/Marten/Template/Parser.html#parse(up_to%3AArray(String)%3F%3Dnil)%3ANodeSet-instance-method) in order to parse the following "nodes" up to the expected closing tag (`endspaceless` in this case).
 If the specified closing tag is not encountered, the parser will automatically raise a syntax error.
 The obtained nodes are returned as a "node set" (instance of [`Marten::Template::NodeSet`](pathname:///api/Marten/Template/NodeSet.html)): this is a special object returned by the template parser that maps to multiple parsed nodes (those can be tags, variables, or plain text values) that can be rendered through a [`#render`](pathname:///api/Marten/Template/NodeSet.html#render(context%3AContext)-instance-method) method at rendering time.

 The `#render` method of the above tag is relatively simple: it simply "renders" the node set corresponding to the template nodes that were extracted between the `{% spaceless %}...{% endspaceless %}` tags and then removes any whitespaces between the HTML tags in the output.